evanx/webserva/README.md

 - access control to keyspaces and their keys
 - web publication of data

+Technically speaking, WebServa is an Nginx deployment of our opensource Node webserver for Redis multi-tenancy and access control.

+We use a Telegram.org bot for identity authentication and authorisation, e.g. granting cert access to your account keyspaces.

 #### Accounts

 You can signup via our Telegram bot `@WebServaBot` via the command `/signup.` This will create an account as per your Telegram username.